CallanMark/UmassLowellCourseWork/readme.md

 For the final project, I gave a 15-minute presentation on the paper "Distilling Step-by-Step!
 Outperforming Larger Language Models with Less Training Data and Smaller Model Sizes", which explored knowledge distillation techniques for creating more efficient language models.

 I achieved a B+ in this course, which provided a comprehensive foundation in modern NLP techniques and architectures.
 The course culminated in a final exam covering topics from word embeddings to advanced concepts like RLHF and model alignment among others.

+## Social Computing Homework 1 - Reddit Data Analysis

+This notebook implements a Reddit data collection and analysis system using the PRAW API, featuring a scraper that collects posts and comments based on user queries, and an analyzer that computes statistical metrics including mean scores, variance, and correlation between post and comment scores.
+The implementation includes data visualization using seaborn and matplotlib to plot score distributions and correlations, with additional functionality to identify top and bottom performing posts based on their scores.